Moriah College: History

-In May 2020, during the COVID-19 pandemic a student tested positive to coronavirus causing the school to be shut down as a precaution.

 Extracurricular

 The school's Symphonic Wind Ensemble won the NSW Junior band championships in May 2012 building on the work of a number of band tours.

-In 2015, the Moriah Rugby team did very well.
-Both the Under 14 and 18 teams came third in the Peninsula Cup Tournament.

 The Moriah Football (soccer) First XI won the prestigious NSW Combined Independent Schools Cup for the first time in 2015, beating Barker College in the grand final.
 The team then went on to retain the title in 2016, becoming the first school to do so, after coming back from 3-1 down to beat Newington College 4–3 in the grand final.